 The FCC & Section 106 Review

-The 2004 Nationwide Programmatic Agreement for Review of Effects on Historic Properties for Certain Undertakings Approved by the Federal Communications Commission (Nationwide PA) streamlines the Section 106 review of FCC actions that are not exempt under the 2001 Nationwide Programmatic Agreement for the Collocation of Wireless Antennas (Collocation PA).
+2004 Nationwide Programmatic Agreement for Review of Effects on Historic Properties for Certain Undertakings Approved by the Federal Communications Commission (Nationwide PA) is a more broadly applicable agreement that streamlines the Section 106 review of FCC actions that are not exempt under the Collocation PA.

 The FCC delegates to its applicants its authority to initiate, coordinate, and assist the FCC with many aspects of the Section 106 review process.
 The applicants may, in turn, use the services of a consultant to perform the more routine tasks in the consultation process such as scoping information needs and gathering requisite information.
 While the Nationwide PA permits the FCC to delegate its authority in this manner, the FCC retains ultimate legal responsibility for the veracity of the determinations and findings that its applicants make while complying with the Section 106 process set forth in the Nationwide PA.

 To initiate a Section 106 consultation, the applicant's consultants prepare and transmit a submission packet to the SHPO.
 As part of the Nationwide PA, applicants are required to use FCC Form 620 NT or FCC Form 621 CT.
 Currently, we are not accepting FCC E-106 forms.